MicrosoftDocs/dynamics-365-customer-engagement/ce/omnichannel/agent/agent-oc/oc-search-link-unlink-record.md

 ## Search for records by using the inline search option

-When you accept an incoming conversation request and there's no customer record identified in Omnichannel for Customer Service, use the inline search option in the customer (**Contact** or **Account**) <!--note from editor: Now I see that this section doesn't actually have a name until either a contact or account is selected.
-I'll change the Customer Summary topics to match.-->section and **Case** section to search for a contact or account and case, respectively.
+When you accept an incoming conversation request and there's no customer record identified in Omnichannel for Customer Service, use the inline search option in the customer (**Contact** or **Account**) section and **Case** section to search for a contact or account and case, respectively.
 Inline search is based on the Lookup View and Quick Find View.
 You can search the fields (attributes) that are included in the Lookup View and Quick Find View fields.

 For the customer (**Contact** or **Account**) section, you can search for a Contact or Account entity.
 By default, you can search by using the following fields.